 I’ve had a few moments lately in becoming very aware of how my presence can affect others or vice versa.
+A little bit of kind goes a long way.
 Sometimes a smile or lack thereof can set the tone for your entire day.
 There isn’t anything difficult about a little human decency shared amongst people and yet somehow being kind to each other has become this mountain to climb.
 It’s all about the little things, always be kind, it’s too easy not too!

 Last week I took Zoe to the park by our house, literally 2 blocks from home.
 There isn’t much to play with but it’s close and there are slides so it does the trick.
 We arrived and there was a nanny with 2 kids playing in one section a bit further away from us.
 We played on the slides and we played hide and seek.